Friday

 And we shall never hope in vain.

-We pray for our sisters and brothers members of the Evangelical Methodist Church of Argentina.
+We pray for our sisters and brothers members of the African Inland Church of South Sudan and Sudan.

 In about 1513 he was ordained priest (probably the first ordination in the Americas), and in 1514 he renounced all claim on his Indian serfs.